 Subsidiaries are legally independent of their overseas parent business, whereas branches do not have a legal entity.
 Because the subsidiary is a separate legal company, it is easier to conduct business.
 A subsidiary also boosts the company’s legitimacy, especially with banks, service providers, and partners.
 Branches are important for learning about the local market and determining whether the company can develop a niche there.
 In terms of liability, a subsidiary is far more advantageous as a separate entity from the overseas parent company, and so stockholders are not liable for the subsidiary’s debts or obligations.
 Because a branch is not self-contained, the foreign parent company is solely responsible for the branch’s operations.

 In comparison to the branch office, the subsidiary has more freedom in that it can issue or transfer shares to third parties, such as partners, investors, venture capitalists, managers, workers, or other group firms, as part of a joint venture.
-It may also sell bonds or stock to the general public and receive stock market quotes.
+But keep in mind, parent companies own 100% shares in wholly owned subsidiaries.
+However, a subsidiary may also sell bonds or stock to the general public and receive stock market quotes.
 So, if you are planning to open a branch vs. a subsidiary in Hungary, consider how much freedom and how much responsibility you want to bear, and then select a structure carefully.
 If you would like to know more about forms of business in Hungary, please get in touch with our knowledgeable lawyers in Hungary for a detailed breakdown.

 Foreign direct investment (FDI) in Hungary